L'Origine du monde: Provocative work

 During the 19th century, the display of the nude body underwent a revolution whose main activists were Courbet and Manet.
 Courbet rejected academic painting and its smooth, idealised nudes, but he also directly recriminated the hypocritical social conventions of the Second Empire, where eroticism and even pornography were acceptable in mythological or oneiric paintings.

 Courbet later insisted he never lied in his paintings, and his realism pushed the limits of what was considered presentable.
 With L'Origine du monde, he has made even more explicit the eroticism of Manet's Olympia.
 Maxime Du Camp, in a harsh tirade, reported his visit to the work's purchaser, and his sight of a painting "giving realism's last word".

-By the very nature of its realistic, graphic nudity, the painting still has the power to shock and triggers censorship.
+By the very nature of its realistic, graphic nudity, the painting still has the power to shock and trigger censorship.

 Although moral standards and resulting taboos regarding the artistic display of nudity have changed since Courbet, owing especially to photography and cinema, the painting remained provocative.
 Its arrival at the Musée d'Orsay caused high excitement.
 According to postcard sales, in 2007 L'Origine du monde was the second most popular painting in the Musée d'Orsay, after Renoir's Bal du moulin de la Galette.

 Some critics maintain that the body depicted is not (as has been argued) a lively erotic portrayal of a female but of a corpse: "L'Origine does not represent a full female body but rather a slice of one, cut off by the frame [...].
 The pallidness of the skin and the mortuary gauze surrounding the body suggest death."

 Influence

 The explicitness of the picture may have served as an inspiration, albeit with a satirical twist, for Marcel Duchamp's last major work, Étant donnés (1946–1966), a construction also featuring the image of a woman lying on her back with her legs spread.

-In 1989, French artist Orlan created the cibachrome L'origine de la guerre (The Origin of War), a male version of L'origine du monde showing a penile erection.
+In 1989, French artist Orlan created the cibachrome L'origine de la guerre (The Origin of War), a version of L'origine du monde showing a penile erection.

 Brazilian artist Vik Muniz created two versions of the famous painting.
 "The first [1999] is a photograph made of dust or dirt, which plays with the common moralist association between female genitalia and filth.
 In the second piece [2013], Muniz remakes L'Origine from an assemblage of journal clippings that are reminiscent of the anatomic and artistic procedure of cutting that produced [...] the female body."